Supply Planning using Linear Programming with Python

 You can find the full code in this Github repository: Link

-We will be using the PuLP library of python.
-PuLP is a modelling framework for Linear (LP) and Integer Programming (IP) problems written in Python maintained by COIN-OR Foundation (Computational Infrastructure for Operations Research).
+PuLP is a modelling framework for Linear (LP) and Integer Programming (IP) problems written in Python and maintained by COIN-OR Foundation (Computational Infrastructure for Operations Research).

 What are you trying to decide?